vietmap-company/vietmap-gl-react-native/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 How you would implement the design?
-What parts of the MapLibre GL ecosystem (ex: underlying renderers) will need to change to accommodate this design?
+What parts of the VietMap GL ecosystem (ex: underlying renderers) will need to change to accommodate this design?
 Are there any important edge cases?
 -->